Harsh0/fuber/README.md

 # Fuber
 A fleet management taxi service that allow users to find taxi on demand

+## Disclaimer

+A lot of things has not been impletemented and not taken into consideration like ride listing , notification to driver when ride requested etc as not part of problem statement

 ## Getting Started

 To clone repository run `git clone https://github.com/Harsh0/fuber.git`